When is it time to contact your auto insurance or home insurance company to make a claim?

-Unfortunately, the decision about whether to file a claim is rarely so simple.
-In some cases, making a claim may cause an insurance company to raise your rates.
+But deciding whether to file a claim isn't necessarily a no-brainer.
+In some cases, a claim may cause an insurance company to raise your rates.

-In other instances, the decision to file a claim could put your name into a database that makes it difficult to get or maintain coverage in the future.
+In other instances, a claim could land your name in a database that might make it difficult to get or maintain coverage in the future.

 Certain types of home insurance claims are more likely to trigger an increase in premiums.
 They include:

 - Slip-and-fall claims

 "The whole point of insurance is to make good on a loss, to make individuals whole again," says Claire Wilkinson, the editor of Terms + Conditions, the blog of the New York-based trade group the Insurance Information Institute.